ai2cm/fv3gfs-wrapper/README.md

 Example run scripts are included in [`examples/runfiles`](https://github.com/VulcanClimateModeling/fv3gfs/tree/master/sorc/fv3gfs.fd/cython_wrapper/examples/runfiles).
-These run scripts act as a drop-in replacement for `fv3.exe`, and get executed in the same way, using `mpirun`.
-They can be used through `fv3run`, as is done in the Makefile in that directory.
+These run scripts act as a drop-in replacement for `fv3.exe`, and get executed in the same way, using `mpirun`:

+    mpirun -np 6 --oversubscribe --allow-run-as-root --mca btl_vader_single_copy_mechanism none python online_code.py

+Running these files requires them to be placed inside a valid run directory.
+This is done automatically if you run them using `fv3run`, as is done in the Makefile in that directory.